tlam-dev/workout-planner/README.md

 - [Update Plans](#update-plans)

 ## Description
-This **Workout Planner Web App** can read and display workout data as a weekly schedule.
+This **Workout Planner App** can read and display workout data as a weekly schedule.
 It allows customization of the schedule with pre-set and/or custom workouts.

 The app is a personal mini-project for practicing React and Node.js full-stack application development.